How to Say "courteous" in Spanish

 El personal del hotel fue muy atento con nosotros.

-The hotel staff was very courteous to us.
+The hotel staff was very courteous and attentive to us.

 Mi vecino es muy atento; siempre me ayuda con las bolsas.